JellyBitz/xSROMap/README.md

 - **teleportbuilding.txt**
 - **teleportlink.txt**

-`characterdata_all` is a compilation of multiples files, like:
+`characterdata_all.txt` is a compilation of multiples files, like:
 `characterdata_100.txt`
 `characterdata_200.txt`
 `characterdata_300.txt`